Troubleshoot policies and profiles and in Intune

 If the expected policies aren't shown under Device Compliance or Device Configuration, then the policies aren't targeted correctly.
 Open the policy, and assign the policy to this user or device.

 - Not Applicable: This policy isn't supported on this platform.
-For example, iOS policies don't work on Android.
+For example, iOS/iPadOS policies don't work on Android.
 Samsung KNOX policies don't work on Windows devices.

 - Conflict: There's an existing setting on the device that Intune can't override.
 Or, you deployed two policies with the same setting using different values.